Louisiana high school principal accused of indecent conduct

 Brian Biggs, 54, was being held on $1 million bond after the arrest at his home in Bossier City, said the news release from State Trooper Brent Hardy, a regional spokesman for the department.

-The statement urged parents of students at the school to talk to their children and call state police or the Claiborne Parish Sheriff’s Office if they or someone they knew had had “inappropriate contact with Biggs online or in person.”
+The statement urged parents of students at Summerfield High School to talk to their children and call state police or the Claiborne Parish Sheriff’s Office if they or someone they knew had had “inappropriate contact with Biggs online or in person.”

-The Claiborne Parish School Board had no comment on his arrest.
+The Claiborne Parish School Board had no comment on the arrestof Biggs, who served as principal at Summerfield.
 Hardy said he did not know whether Biggs has an attorney who could speak for him.

 He said charges against Biggs also included computer-aided solicitation of a minor and prohibited sexual conduct between educator and student.